studersi/test-4/tutorial-11/README.md

-##Tutorial 11 - Visualizing Apache and ModSecurity log files
+##Tutorial 11 - Visualizing Apache and ModSecurity Log Files

 ###What are we doing?